 Safety and Health

-To promote the health of our employees and various health-supporting measures, we discuss the results of our initiatives conducted in accordance with our policies with the Toyota Motor Health Insurance Society, labor unions, and industrial health personnel (human resources, safety & health).
-In September 2017, President Akio Toyoda unveiled the Declaration of Health Commitment: Aiming at Health-First Company.
-This Declaration states that the physical and mental health of our employees is the "driving force for good performance," and Toyota actively supports improving lifestyles for each employee while working on initiatives for health promotion and illness prevention.
+In September 2017, President Akio Toyoda announced the "Proclamation of Health Commitment: Aiming at Becoming a Health-first Company."
+This proclamation states that the physical and mental health of our employees is the driving force for good performance, and that Toyota actively supports the challenge to improve the lifestyle of each employee and engages in initiatives for health promotion and illness prevention.

 Human Resource Development